- Public transport in London does not run on Christmas Day, and all London attractions are closed.

 Christmas transport and travel

-Train services to London over Christmas
+Are there train services to London over Christmas?

 London on Christmas Day